History of Oman in Timeline

 January 2009: Free-trade agreement with the United States took effect

-In January 2009, a free-trade agreement between Oman and the United States took effect, eliminating tariff barriers and providing protections for foreign businesses.
+On January 1, 2009, a free-trade agreement between Oman and the United States took effect, eliminating tariff barriers on all consumer and industrial products.

 In 2010, Muscat hosted the 2010 Asian Beach Games.